-That is quite true, I have indeed just run a marathon.
-I may not have been quick, I may not have done it with ease but yes I have the medal, I crossed that finish line and I can finally say I am a marathoner!
+That is quite true, I have indeed just run a marathon, the Berlin marathon in fact.
+I may not have been quick, I may not have done it with ease, but yes I have the medal, I crossed that finish line and I can finally say I am a marathoner!

 A few of months ago I was approached by Adidas miCoach to test out their Fit Smart fitness tech watch.
 Loving tech as many of you know I couldn’t wait to see how this device could slot into my varied fitness regime.
 It covers a broad range of activities so it was great to see how much I was doing and how much I was developing.